MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/optimize-windows-dockerfile.md

 RUN mkdir test-4
 ```

-Comparing Image ID’s of the new image, to that in the last example, you will see that the first three layers (bottom to the top) are shared, however the fourth and fifth are unique.
+When you compare the image IDs of the new image to that in this section's first example, you'll notice that the first three layers from bottom to top are shared, but the fourth and fifth are unique.

 ```dockerfile
 docker history doc-sample-2